timothykanski/AuthentiWrite-SVM/README.md

 # LearnSkLearn

-Just having some fun with iris dataset
+Just having some fun using SVM with iris dataset

 ### To Do:
 - precision, F1 score, etc.